- Team Registration and Eligibility⚓︎

-Example: I join Sparkling in the preseason.
+Example: I joined Sparkling in the preseason.
 I then joined Ascent just before the season began.
-I am rostered on Ascent for the first few weeks and decide to join a new team, Dunk Master.
+I was rostered on Ascent for the first few weeks and decided to join a new team, Dunk Master.
 That would use one of my two roster switches.
 After a week I decided to join Ford Gaming.
 I have now used both of my regular-season roster switches.
 I cannot join the roster of any other team for the rest of the season.
 I can still ring for other teams, but I cannot be officially on their roster.

 [1006.3.2] - Roster Locks⚓︎

 Rosters will lock two weeks before the end of the regular season.
-Once the rosters have locked, no new players can join a roster.
+Once the rosters have been locked, no new players can join the roster.

 If a team knows that they will miss the deadline, they should contact an admin for an extension.